New Investigator Award for FEMM researcher Dr Xiao Chen

 We are pleased to congratulate FEMM researcher, Dr Xiao Chen, from the Department of Electronic and Electrical Engineering at the University of Sheffield on achieving a New Investigator Award from the EPSRC.

-His project ‘Bearing currents and associated high frequency effects in permanent magnet machines – improved computational and experimental methods’, has 3 key objectives:
+His project ‘Bearing currents and associated high frequency effects in permanent magnet machines - improved computational and experimental methods’, has three key objectives:

-Dr. Chen said ‘I am grateful for receiving this award and the tremendous support provided by Prof. Geraint Jewell for this funding application.
-The knowledge, skills and partnership gained from the research activities in the FEMM Hub has also been extremely helpful in getting me to this point’.
+“I am grateful for receiving this award and the tremendous support provided by Professor Geraint Jewell for this funding application.
+The knowledge, skills and partnership gained from the research activities in the FEMM Hub has also been extremely helpful in getting me to this point.”